veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 }
 ```

-Our {% tex() %} K {% end %}-means function accepts an array of points of given dimensionality D, and
+Our $K$-means function accepts an array of points of given dimensionality D, and
 returns an instance of `KMeans<K, D>`.
 We preallocate the vector space we know
 to require (but can't know at compile time) and initialize the centroids (more
 on this later).
 We also specify a const generic for the number of iterations.